Quantum Experiments at Space Scale

 Quantum Experiments at Space Scale (QUESS; 量子科学实验卫星 (Liàngzǐ kēxué shíyàn wèixīng, Quantum Science Experiment Satellite)), is a Chinese research project in the field of quantum physics.
 QUESS was launched on 15 August 2016.

 The project consists of the satellite Micius, or Mozi (墨子), after the ancient Chinese philosopher, operated by the Chinese Academy of Sciences, as well as ground stations in China.
 The University of Vienna and the Austrian Academy of Sciences are running the satellite's European receiving stations.
 The satellite conducted Space-Earth quantum key distribution (量子密钥分发) experiments, facilitated by laser communications experiment carried on Tiangong-2 space laboratory module.

 Design and development

 QUESS is a proof-of-concept mission designed to facilitate quantum optics experiments over long distances to allow the development of quantum encryption and quantum teleportation technology.
+The project originated in the 1990s as first a competition and later a collaboration between Anton Zeilinger and his Ph.D. student Jianwei Pan, to send quantum information across every larger distances.
+The Chinese government quickly funded Pan's project to build a satellite; unable to get funding for a European satellite, Zeilinger became a collaborator with Micius.

 Quantum encryption uses the principle of entanglement to facilitate communication that can absolutely detect whether a third party has intercepted a message in transit thus denying undetected decryption.
 By producing pairs of entangled photons, QUESS will allow ground stations separated by many thousands of kilometres to establish secure quantum channels.
 QUESS itself has limited communication capabilities: it needs line-of-sight, and can only operate when not in sunlight.

 Further Micius satellites were planned, including a global network by 2030.
 The mission cost was around US$100 million in total.

+In March 2025, researchers reported the development of the world’s first quantum microsatellite, Jinan-1, and demonstrated real-time satellite-based quantum key distribution (QKD) with multiple compact ground stations in China and South Africa.
+During experiments, Jinan-1 established optical links with ground stations in cities including Jinan, Hefei, Wuhan, Shanghai, and Stellenbosch and generated secure keys in real time, enabling encrypted communication between Beijing and Stellenbosch over a distance of approximately 12,900 km.
+The experiment showed the feasibility of using lightweight microsatellites and portable ground stations for long-distance quantum communication, laying groundwork for potential constellations of quantum satellites and large-scale quantum networks.